 Whether you're looking for a sleeker alternative to a hot hatch, want to treat yourself now the kids have left home, or just fancy one, a coupe is seriously desirable.
-These are our favourites.
+These are our favourites for 2019.

 Coupes have a fine line to tread.
 They’re nowhere near as practical as a hot hatch, and in some cases they’re not as quick.
 Most of them are also not quite seen as sports cars.
 Sporting cars, yes, but not sports cars.
 And, for some people of a certain age, the memory of cars such as the Ford Capri means coupes still have a slightly iffy image.